Nathan Fuerst, Assistant Vice President of Enrollment and Director of Undergraduate Admissions

 The University of Connecticut provides educational opportunities of the highest quality to all students.
 It makes a contribution to international education by encouraging the enrollment of students from all parts of the world.
 It selects, however, only those applicants who are academically and linguistically prepared for university work in this country.

 Prospective international students should begin application procedures one year before intended matriculation.
 International students who are interested in transferring from another college or university can only apply for the fall semester.
-Prospective students may e-mail firstname.lastname@example.org or submit correspondence to:University of Connecticut
+Prospective students are encouraged to visit admissions.uconn.edu for application details and may email email@example.com with admissions-related questions.

 The University of Connecticut is committed to achieving equal educational opportunities and full participation for persons with disabilities.
 It is the University’s policy that no qualified person be excluded from participating in any University program or activity, be denied the benefits of any University program or activity, or otherwise be subjected to discrimination with regard to any University program or activity.
 This policy derives from the University’s commitment to non-discrimination for all persons in employment, access to facilities, student programs, activities, and services.